CiscoDevNet/webexcc-digital-channels/README.md

 # webexcc-digital-channels

 This repo provides the templates workflows for Webex Contact Center and IMI integration.
-These workflows are versioned and specific to Webex Contact center deployment regions.
+These workflows are versioned and specific to Webex Contact Center deployment regions.

 ## Workflows Overview
 Inside region specific folders, the following workflow templates are included :